View the flyer.

 Finding and securing funding for environmental infrastructure may be daunting.
 To help small communities and tribal governments tackle that task, the Great Lakes Environmental Infrastructure Center is offering a workshop to provide guidance for obtaining funding for environmental infrastructure projects.
-During the 2017 Infrastructure Finance Basics Workshop, attendees will learn more about the funding process, gain the tools for evaluating funding alternatives, and find help for getting started with funding applications.
-Paul A Nelson, PhD—an associate professor of economics in the School of Business and Economics at Michigan Technological University—and John Sullivan, PE—a senior research engineer for the Center for Technology & Training—will share their knowledge on this topic, providing:
+During the Infrastructure Finance Basics Workshop, attendees will learn more about the funding process, gain the tools for evaluating funding alternatives, and find help for getting started with funding applications.
+John Sullivan, PE—a senior research engineer for the Center for Technology & Training—and John Velat, MS—the director of the Center for Rural and Tribal Community Resilience—will share their knowledge on this topic, providing:

-- Information related to grants, loans, interest rates, cash flow, and rate of returns
+- Information related to grants, loans, interest rates, and rate of returns

 - Particulars about municipal bonds